zainabfatima097/PeaceBot/README.md

-# 🌍 PeaceBot – AI-Powered Chrome Extension
+# 🌍 PeaceBot - An AI-Powered Chrome Extension

 PeaceBot is an **AI-powered Chrome extension** built to educate users on Global Conflicts/Wars.
 It empowers users to **explore, analyze, and verify information about global conflicts** in real-time.